 Especially when you are visiting multiple schools in a few days, the tours can blend into one another.
-Take a notebook along so that your teenager can document her thoughts in real time; also, your teen should note the name of the tour guide and any other students or officials she meets on the visit so that she can contact them with follow-up questions.
+Find a way so that your teenager can document her thoughts in real time; also, your teen should note the name of the tour guide and any other students or officials she meets on the visit so that she can contact them with follow-up questions.

 My daughter sat in on classes at several schools and found it very helpful.
 It gave her a chance to observe the professors and see how the students interacted with the faculty.

 Most professors are happy to meet with a prospective student.
 So, if your teenager is passionate about a particular subject—be it French literature or biomedical engineering—get the names of one or two professors in those departments.
 Your teenager can either email those faculty members directly to set up a meeting or ask the admissions department.
 The bottom line: speaking with a professor can give your teenager clues beyond the course catalog about what it’s like to attend the college.